Official: Asiana flight

 There were 307 people aboard -- 291 passengers and 16 crew members.
 Two people aboard the plane died.
 Of the 182 injured people taken to hospitals, 19 remained hospitalized on Sunday, six of them in critical condition.
-The remaining 133 had minor to moderate injuries, while many of the other passengers or crew members had more minor injuries that didn’t require extra treatment.
-Thirty of the passengers were children.

 South Korea’s Ministry of Land, Infrastructure and Transport said that the plane’s passengers included 141 Chinese, 77 South Koreans, 61 Americans, three Canadians, three from India, one Japanese, one Vietnamese and one from France, while the nationalities of the remaining three haven’t been confirmed.
 Chinese state media identified the dead as two 16-year-old girls who were middle school students in China’s eastern Zhejiang province.
 China Central Television cited a fax from Asiana Airlines to the Jiangshan city government in identifying them as Ye Mengyuan and Wang Linjia.